sgholamian/logging_cost/README.md

 # logging_cost
+This repository will be updated soon.

-Here we release the data and our scripts for our logging cost evalation research.
+We release the data and our scripts for our logging cost evalation research.

 The data currently shows log files for Spark in different verbosity levels.